 - I am always setting personal goals for myself and pushing myself to reach or exceed them.

-- I often look for opportunities to grow my knowledge in my field, either through courses or other people.
+- I often look for opportunities to grow my knowledge in my field, either through courses or with other people.

 - I have a long-term goal for my career here, and I’m always working towards it.